AiSuccessNow/AiSuccessNow/README.md

 ## 🔭 I’m currently working on ..
 - Financial Market Forecasting with the Prophet Model
 - Predictive Stock Market Analysis with LSTM Neural Networks
-- Stock Portfolio Analysis with Python and Machine Learning

 ## 🌱 I’m currently learning / interests
 - Application of NLP for Sentiment Analysis in the Financial Market
 - Classification Algorithms use cases in the Medicinal science
 - Deeper application of Ai and Machine Learning to finance
+- Application of R programming language in Financial Analysis

 ## 📊 Ai Machine Learning projects
 - [**Project 1:**](https://github.com/AiSuccessNow/Financial-Analysis-With-AI.ML.git) Financial Market Analysis, Forecasting and Predictive modelling With AI and Machine Learning